 CGP supports universities, research institutions, and non-profit organizations interested in conducting collaborative projects with appropriate Japanese counterparts on policy-oriented projects on global issues of common concern.
 Particular consideration is given to projects that bring together scholars, practitioners, and policymakers from the US and Japan, in addition to their counterparts from other countries, especially those from Asia.
 Through these activities, CGP support aims to create new networks and provide opportunities for advancing research and candid discussion on issues of global concern.

-CGP normally considers projects with grant durations of 1 year but will consider multi-year projects of up to 3 years if the length if justified by the content of the work proposed.
+CGP will consider projects of 1 year in length only.
 Projects that center on annual events or ongoing programs are given lower priority.

 CGP Intellectual Exchange Program supports a variety of individuals from graduate students to professors.
 Please see the list of current programs below.